-Lead executing agency: Colombian Presidential Agency for International Cooperation (APC-Colombia)
+Lead executing agency: Colombian Presidential Agency of International Cooperation (APC-Colombia)

 Overall term: 2017 to 2019

 Colombia faces a major challenge.
-The state and Colombian society need to implement the peace agreement signed in 2016.
-The agreement between the Colombian Government and the left-wing guerrilla group FARC was reached with the help of international mediators after 50 years of protracted armed conflict.
-Following its rejection by voters in a national referendum, it was passed by a slim majority in the country’s parliament at the second attempt after various changes were made.
-The task now is to make progress in the five areas specified in the peace agreement:
+State and society need to implement the peace agreement signed between the Colombian Government and the left-wing guerrilla Fuerzas Armadas Revolucionarias de Colombia-Ejército del Pueblo (FARC-EP) in 2016.
+The agreement was reached with the help of international mediators after around 50 years of protracted armed conflict.
+It was passed by a slim majority in parliament at the second attempt after some changes were made, having previously been rejected by voters in a national referendum.